 Figure 1.
-Microfluidic channel with 0.1 mm height is initially filled with a chemical sample or reagent (top).
-Wash buffer is introduced at the left inlet, flushing out chemical and creating a vertically and horizontally varying chemical concentration (middle).
+Microfluidic channel is initially filled with a chemical sample or reagent (top).
+Wash buffer is introduced at the left inlet, flushing out the chemical and creating a vertically and horizontally varying chemical concentration (middle).
 Vertical concentration gradients equilibrated after a few seconds of chemical diffusion (bottom).
 Channel dimensions are 7 cm long, 0.1 mm high, and 1 mm deep (into page).
 Only the central portion of the channel is shown in the figure.

 We computed the maximum concentration in the device to quantify the amount of sample remaining after a wash cycle, shown in Figure 2 as contours depending on operating time and wash buffer volume per unit channel width (in this simulation into the page).
 The operating time is the wash cycle time plus a wait time, which we take as the diffusion time of (channel height)2/(10×(chemical molecular diffusivity)) = 1 s.

 Contours such as these may be used to choose the wash cycle time and wash buffer volume required to reduce the maximum carryover concentration below a specified threshold.